Before They Were

 The Setup Investors Look For.

 The biggest diagnostics winners often share the same DNA: Validated science.
 Commercial pathway.
 Scalable testing category.
 Large unmet market.
-Exact Sciences scaled non-invasive cancer screening into billions in annual revenue.
-Veracyte built a single thyroid test (Afirma) into a multi-vertical diagnostics platform.
-Castle Biosciences scaled DecisionDx-Melanoma into a $344M molecular dermatology business.
+Guardant Health scaled blood-based oncology liquid biopsy into a ~$10B public company.
+Exact Sciences scaled non-invasive cancer screening into billions in annual revenue and a $21B Abbott takeout.
+Natera expanded cell-free DNA testing across women’s health, oncology, and organ health into a ~$26.3B platform.
 Different molecules, different starting wedges, the same four-pillar shape underneath.

 Validated Science